GATB/short_read_connector/README.md

 -   5: maximal number of occurrences of at least a kmer from read 0 in the read set *data/c1fasta.gz*

--   100.0000: percentage of positions from the query read (here '0') covered by a kmer indexed in the bank.
+-   100.0000: percentage of positions in the best window from the query read (here '0') covered by a kmer indexed in the bank.

+Note: it is possible that `percentage_shared_positions` is equal to 100% while `min` is equal to 0.
+This means for instance that at a position `i`, the kmer starting at this position is not shared but `i` is covered by a kmer starting at another position.